authelia/authelia/docs/configuration/secrets.md

 A secret value can be loaded by Authelia when the configuration key ends with one of the following words: `key`, `secret`, `password`, or `token`.

 If you take the expected environment variable for the configuration option with the `_FILE` suffix at the end.
-As long as the value of this environment variable is the path of a file, Authelia will load the contents, trim any newlines at the end of the file, and set the configuration to this value.
-The file must be readable by the user running the Authelia process.
+The value of these environment variables must be the path of a file that is readable by the Authelia process, if they are not, Authelia will fail to load.
+Authelia will automatically remove the newlines from the end of the files contents.
 In addition for backwards compatibility reasons both the standard prefix `AUTHELIA__` and the old prefix `AUTHELIA_` work specifically for file-based secrets.

 For instance the LDAP password can be defined in the configuration